Forum-Informationsfreiheit/offenewahlen_wikidata/events/wikidata-wahldaten-workshop/README.md

 For beginners in Wikidata with some basic experience around elections and/or election data.

 First we will do our first edit in Wikidata, as we look for informations about parties and add them.
 Then we will have a short look into SPARQL (the Wikidata query language) and the Wikidata API.
-In teh second part we will discuss about problems and the possible future of wikidata around political entities.
+In the second part we will discuss about problems and the possible future of wikidata around political entities.

+* Register Wikidata account
 * Add a party
-  * show status of austrian parties in wikidata ([SPARQL query](http://tinyurl.com/yaup9za9)
+  * Show status of austrian parties in wikidata ([SPARQL query](http://tinyurl.com/yaup9za9))
-  * show austrian party register [Spreadsheet](https://docs.google.com/spreadsheets/d/1plpcBuIXYEYkjGxXZYkGq2gmsxD3-Hm3qyvnif1XzM8/edit#gid=1391613793)
+  * Show austrian party register ([Spreadsheet](https://docs.google.com/spreadsheets/d/1plpcBuIXYEYkjGxXZYkGq2gmsxD3-Hm3qyvnif1XzM8/edit#gid=1391613793))
-  * do research and create/update party:
-    * look if party already exists
+  * Look if party already exists
-    * research about party: e. g. website, Twitter, name, short-name, creation data, color, wikipedia url,
+  * Do online research about party: e. g. website, Twitter, name, short-name, creation data, color, wikipedia url,
-    * document sources in etherpad
+  * Document status with sources if available
-  * Talk about experience
+  * Talk about experiences
-  * create/update entries
+  * Create/update entries
-  * show status of austrian parties in wikidata again ([SPARQL query](http://tinyurl.com/yaup9za9)
+  * Show status of Austrian parties in Wikidata again ([SPARQL query](http://tinyurl.com/yaup9za9))
 * Introduction into SPARQL
   * RDF
     * knowledge in subject–predicate–object triples